l3l3jones/group2_project_git/README.md

     ```bash
     pip3 install -r requirements.txt
     ```
-  If you are running a different version of Pythond, you can use pip instead of pip3.
+  If you are running a different version of Python, you can use pip instead of pip3.

 OR: